Gort82/JEO_Prov/README.md

 ```

 Tip: if you want more reliable similarity, use **smaller wbits** (e.g., 32/64) and/or increase cell coverage (increase N values).

+## Citation

+If you use or extend this code, please cite the paper:

+**Pérez Gort, M. L., & Cortesi, A. (2026).** *Earth observation data provenance protection through self‑recalibrated watermarking*. **GeoInformatica**, 30(1), 6. https://doi.org/10.1007/s10707-026-00566-2